IBM-Bluemix-Docs/java/spring-metrics.md

 ### Enabling Prometheus support in Spring Boot 1
 {: #spring-prometheus-boot1}

-Prometheus support is not built into the Spring Boot 1 Actuator metrics, but we can add support for it via Micrometer.
+Prometheus support is not built into the Spring Boot 1 Actuator metrics, but can be added with Micrometer.

 As mentioned in the [overview](#spring-metrics), Micrometer was backported to Spring Boot 1 because it has a richer set of meter primitives and better support for monitoring systems like Prometheus and StatsD.
-Using Micrometer with Spring Boot 1 is pretty straight-forward: it requires a specific adapter library, and at least one registry.
+Using Micrometer with Spring Boot 1 is straight-forward: it requires a specific adapter library, and at least one registry.
 Add the following to your `pom.xml` to include dependencies for the adapter library and the Prometheus registry:

 ```xml
 <properties>